linwoodc3/linwoodc3.github.io/_drafts/2017-10-15-Taking-the-Pulse-of-Worldwide-News--Media-Using-GDELT.md

                                             'America/Los_Angeles'
                                             )

-# get timezone string using pytz
+# get time zone string using pytz
 ```
 <br><br>
-Alternatively, you could use the the <a href="https://gist.github.com/linwoodc3/5c915fb6d9097e7e27d5b0bc1f047ba2" target = "_blank">`tzwhere` library with latitude and longitude</a> to find the timezone string for each GDELT record and append the time zone this way.
+Alternatively, you could use the <a href="https://gist.github.com/linwoodc3/5c915fb6d9097e7e27d5b0bc1f047ba2" target = "_blank">`tzwhere` library with latitude and longitude</a> to find the time zone string for each GDELT record and append the time zone this way.
 Warning!
-It is computationally expensive to run this timezone analysis over the entire dataset.
+It is computationally expensive to run this time zone analysis over the entire dataset.

 Our data is ready for time series analysis, but let's jump back into the story to learn what police learned about the suspect from family interviews.
 <hr>